stuntcoders/.github/profile/README.md

 # We make the web better by crafting outstanding eCommerce websites and automation tools.
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0072b1?logo=linkedin&logoColor=white&style=for-the-badge)](https://rs.linkedin.com/company/stuntcoders) [![Facebook](https://img.shields.io/badge/-Facebook-3b5998?logo=facebook&logoColor=white&style=for-the-badge)](https://www.facebook.com/stuntcoders) [![Instagram](https://img.shields.io/badge/-Instagram-405DE6?logo=instagram&logoColor=white&style=for-the-badge)](https://www.instagram.com/stuntcoders)

 StuntCoders craftswomen and craftsmen believe that digital transformation happens at the intersection of engineering and passion for development.
-Our team of engineers aims to make a better web with finely crafted eCommerce and automation solutions, leveraging open source technologies like WordPress, Magento, Gatsby, and React.
+Our team of engineers aims to make a better web with finely crafted eCommerce and automation solutions, leveraging open-source technologies like WordPress, Ruby on Rails, Shopify, Gatsby, and React.

-From delivering complex WooCommerce and Magento instances at scale to managing connecting ERPs, and multiple fulfilment centres, to managing the distribution on marketplaces for global brands — StuntCoders offers a range of expert services to advance our clients’ initiatives:
+From delivering complex WooCommerce and Shopify instances at scale to managing connecting ERPs, and multiple fulfilment centres, to managing the distribution on marketplaces for global brands — StuntCoders offers a range of expert services to advance our clients’ initiatives:

 * Headless eCommerce: Unprecedented speed and agility in development with headless eCommerce.
 * Marketplace Management: Sell your products across multiple channels and reach millions.
 * B2B eCommerce: Utilize our enterprise-grade B2B eCommerce platform for fashion companies.
 * eCommerce Development: From managed teams to custom development on demand.
-* Back-end web engineering: Ruby on Rails, Node.js, WordPress, Magento and GraphQL.
+* Back-end web engineering: Ruby on Rails, Node.js, WordPress, Shopify, and GraphQL.
 * Front-end web engineering: HTML/CSS, JavaScript, Gatsby, and React.

 ### Our Open Source Solutions

-StuntCoders is committed to contributing to the open source ecosystem.
-Our open source projects are inspired by recurring needs of our own and our customers:
+StuntCoders is committed to contributing to the open-source ecosystem.
+Our open-source projects are inspired by recurring needs of our own and our customers:

 * [Deployer](https://github.com/stuntcoders/stunt_deployer_server) a minimal JavaScript server that makes it easy for you to deploy to your staging or production servers, with tools that you regularly use  — on demand.
 The server works well with all popular services, such as Capistrano, Fabric, bash, Ansible, or Kubernetes.
 * [Image optimizer](https://github.com/stuntcoders/image-optimizer-cli),  A platform-agnostic tool for optimizing images (png, jpg, jpeg, and gif) on your own server — without any 3rd party plugins or libraries.